The Vermont Statutes Online

 (9) a report on the expenditures of the Technology Modernization Special Fund, a list of projects receiving funding from the Fund in the prior fiscal year, and a list of prioritized recommendations for projects to be funded from the Fund in the next fiscal year.

 (b) Records.
-The Agency shall maintain the following records for information technology projects with a total cost of $500,000.00 or greater:
+The Agency shall maintain the following records for information technology projects managed by the Agency’s Enterprise Project Management Office:

-(1) A business case, including life-cycle costs and sources of funds for design, development, and implementation, as well as maintenance and operations.
+(1) A business case, including staffing costs, when available to and provided by the State government business partner, life-cycle costs, and sources of funds for design, development, and implementation, as well as maintenance and operations.
 The business case shall include expected benefits, including cost savings and service delivery improvements.

 (2) Detailed project plans and status reports, including risk identification and risk mitigation plans.